 In this context internationalization is understood as placing the study programme in an international context and that the students are exposed to a multitude of perspectives.

-All of the reading materials and lectures are given in english, and the study uses both norwegian and international cases.
-The studends who wish to do so can write their Master Thesis in English, as well as choose an international case for their reseach.
+All of the reading materials and lectures are given in English, and the study uses both Norwegian and international cases.
+The students shall write their Master Thesis in English.
 The program uses international lectures and guest lecturers.
-Our lectures also conduct reseach with international coauthors and play an active role in both national and international confrences.
+Our lectures also conduct research with international co-authors and play an active role in both national and international conferences.